 Gandhi blog series #9

 January 30, 2020, marks the 72nd anniversary of Gandhi’s martyrdom.
 It was on the same day in the year 1948 that he was shot thrice at point-blank.
 Gandhi died for his ideologies of equality and non-violence and secular spirituality.
-After 72 years, it is worth thinking about whether we keep the values that he died for sacred.
+After 72 years, it is worth thinking about whether we still keep the values that he died for sacred.

 What did Gandhi die for?